How Writing Slowly Became Impossible to Ignore

 I wrote poetry and simple stories for years growing up.

-My mother, especially, encouraged me to draw and paint.
-I still remember those days we would sit down together to paint scenes from If You Give a Mouse a Cookie.
+My mother encouraged me to draw and paint.
+I still remember sitting together and painting scenes from If You Give a Mouse a Cookie.

-As I entered High School, my artistic expression went in random directions, never really finding a home.
-Even though I was never sure what I was really passionate about, I naturally began blogging on a variety of subjects after college.
+In high school, my creative expression scattered in different directions, never fully settling.
+Even though I wasn’t sure what I was passionate about, I began blogging after college.

-My background in website design, search engine optimization, and programming helped me create successful blogs rather quickly.
+My background in web design, SEO, and programming helped me build successful blogs fairly quickly.

-Even though these projects were always exciting to pour myself into, the types of writing I was doing didn’t give me the sense of fulfillment I was looking for.
+But even though those projects were exciting, they didn’t give me the sense of fulfillment I was looking for.

 In October of 2015, my older brother Thane Keller self-published the science fiction novel, Trials.

-In January of 2016, we agreed I would write a prequel novel for his series.
-I immediately got to work and it became an incredibly satisfying passion in my life.
+In January 2016, we agreed I would write a prequel novel for his series.
+I immediately began, and it became one of the most satisfying creative projects in my life.

-I thought I was naturally a great writer…don’t we all?
+At first, I thought I was naturally a good writer—don’t we all?

 Then something unexpected happened.